What to Pack for a Trip to Alaska

 Daypack

-When traveling in Alaska, a small backpack can be your best friend.
+A small backpack is invaluable when exploring Alaska.
 Not only can it hold your essentials like your wallet and keys, but it's also perfect for keeping all the little things you might need together, such as sunscreen and a hat.
 Additionally, don't forget to keep your rain jacket with you at all times – you never know when you might need it!

 Binoculars